-Once you narrow the number of candidates down to 2-3, you will want to perform a background check and check references for the top candidates and then determine from there whom you wish to provide a written offer.
+Once you narrow the number of candidates down to 2-3, you will want to perform a background check, check references for the top candidates, and then determine to whom you wish to provide a written offer.

 If your first candidate does not accept, you now have an alternate or 2 to choose from without starting the interview process again.